AmeerD/AmeerD.github.io/_pages/reading.md

 * Loot, Tania James

 ## My Reading Timeline
+* Days at the Morisaki Bookshop: A Novel, Satoshi Yagisawa (translated by Eric Ozawa) (July 2024)
 * Remarkably Bright Creatures, Shelby Van Pelt (June 2024)
 * The God of Small Things, Arundhati Roy (June 2024)
 * When I'm Gone, Look For Me in the East, Quan Barry (March 2024)